Last Updated -

 Key growth drivers include:

-1. Trade-in demand across appliances and 3C
+1. Trade-in demand and policy support

 This Company Profile was written by Dominik Diemer